k1kolev/info/features/crm/presales.md

 # Presales

+## Overview

+The presales process encompasses the activities your business engages with before making a sale.

+These activities are related to researching, communicating with, and collecting data about customers

-The presales module is used to manage the presales process.
+The presales module is used to manage the presales process and support your business throughout the pre-sale preparations taking place at this stage.

-## Deals (Opportunities)
+## Lead management in @@name

+## Opportunities (Deals) in @@name

 > *Activity* → **Opportunity** → *Offer* → *Sales Order* → *Invoice Order* → *Invoice*

 The deals in the @Crm.Presales.Deals are used to manage sales opportunities to new or existing customers.

-> [!note]
+> [!Note]
-> Deal is synonymous to opportunity.
+> Deal is synonymous with opportunity.

 The deals:

-* Have appointed sales representative, managing the deal.
+* Have an appointed sales representative managing the deal.
 * Do not have line items.
 They are used to manage deals, which are still not clear enough to detail at this level.
 * Have a percentage **probability of success**.
 The percentage is set by the sales representative, based on their own judgement.
 * Have expected **sales revenue**.